-A few months back we had a hypothesis that moving away from a “service-based navigation” and creating a “problem-based website navigation”, would increase conversions, engagement, and provide a better user experience.
+A few months back, we hypothesized that moving away from a “service-based navigation” and creating a “problem-based website navigation” would increase conversions and engagement and provide a better user experience.

-After gathering both qualitative data through user research, quantitative data through Google analytics, and doing user testing, we transitioned a few our our client’s website navigation to a problem-based architecture.
+After gathering qualitative data through user research, quantitative data through Google analytics, and user testing, we transitioned a few of our client’s website navigation to a problem-based architecture.

 Not only did this increase conversions, but user satisfaction and engagement increased significantly as well.

 Most websites have primary navigation built upon internal services and product or service descriptions.
 This is causing problems such as:

 - Positioning your business as a vendor and not a partner – which can inherently make a service seem like a price-based commodity.

 - Not aligning with the new user’s mindset, which is moving in a conversational direction due to voice search becoming the norm.

 - Not positioning your business as one who solves problems or addresses client problems.